-A successful IPO requires close collaboration between a multitude of internal and external parties, meaning it is imperative management have a thorough understanding of the third parties it will need to engage as part of its IPO team.
+A successful IPO requires close collaboration between a multitude of internal and external parties, meaning it is imperative that management have a thorough understanding of the third parties it will need to engage as part of its IPO team.

 Underwriters